blasterbug/blasterbug.github.io/curriculum.md

   <!--
     <span class="medium-octicon octicon-quote" ></span>
   -->
     Hey!
-I am skilled developer living at Umeå, in the northen part of Sweden and I am currently learning Swedish.
+I am a skilled developer living at Umeå, in the northen part of Sweden.
+I am currently learning Swedish while I am doing an internship at <a href="http://www.thingmap.com/" target="_blank" title="Thingmap - A simple way to ask around" >Thingmap</a>.
 Back to September 2016, I came as an exchange student from France to study Computer Science at Umeå University.
 I have studied Artificial Intelligence, Distributed Systems and Parallel Computing.
 I like to code in C and Python but my skills are larger.
 During my spare time, I enjoy cooking vegetarian dishes, build funny stuff with my Arduino Uno while I am listening to some (Metal) music.
 Finally, I also used to work as a volunteer.
   </p>

   <p>